dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 ## Covered Repositories and Issues

-When we say "a security vulnerability in Dapr" we mean a security issue in any repository under the [dapr GitHub organization](https://github.com/dapr/).
+When we say "a security vulnerability in Dapr", this means a security issue in any repository under the [dapr GitHub organization](https://github.com/dapr/).

 This reporting process is intended only for security issues in the Dapr